StevenMayher/431-2021/labs/lab06/README.md

 ## After the Lab

 - Answer Sketch and Grading Rubric for Lab 6 are now posted in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab06/sketch/lab06_sketch.Rmd) and in [PDF](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab06/sketch/lab06_sketch.pdf).
-- Grades on the Lab will be posted to the Course Grading Roster one week after the deadline for the Lab.
+- Grades on the Lab are posted to the [Course Grading Roster](https://bit.ly/431-2021-grades).
+- Since we only included 90 points worth of questions on Lab 6, we gave an extra 10 points for getting the lab in on time.
 - Additional materials will be posted as necessary.